alex-de-haas/haas.projectmanager/AZURE_DEVOPS_INTEGRATION.md

   - `{ "workItemIds": [123, 456, 789] }` - Import specific work item IDs
   - `{ "query": "SELECT [System.Id] FROM WorkItems WHERE..." }` - Custom WIQL query

+#### `/api/azure-devops/refresh`
+- `POST`: Update all previously imported work items with latest data from Azure DevOps
+- Automatically finds all tasks with `external_source = "azure_devops"`
+- Updates title, type, and status for tasks that have changed
+- Returns count of updated and skipped tasks

 ### Work Item Type Mapping

 Azure DevOps work item types are mapped to the app's task types:
 - **Bug** → `bug`
 - All others (Task, User Story, Feature, etc.) → `task`

+### Status Import

+The work item status is automatically imported from Azure DevOps and stored in the `status` field.
+Common status values include:
+- **New**: Work item has been created but not yet started
+- **Active**: Work is in progress
+- **Resolved**: Work is complete and awaiting verification
+- **Closed**: Work item is finished and verified
+- Custom statuses defined in your Azure DevOps process template

 ### Duplicate Prevention